fullwebdev/fullwebdev/packages/illustrations/README.md

-# Modern Web Apps - Illustrations
+# FullWeb.dev - Illustrations

-"Modern Web Apps" related illustrations by Noël Macé
+Illustrations for the [FullWeb.dev](https://fullweb.dev) and related contents.

-Go check the [monorepo](https://github.com/noelmace/mwa-root) for more information.
+Go check [`fullwebdev/fullwebdev`](https://github.com/fullwebdev/fullwebdev) for more information, to send a PR or to open an issue.

 ## License